 For mountains, snow-filled adventures, innovative cable car rides, and thoughtful living, Kashmir is particularly crisp for being ridiculously pretty.
-There’s something intrinsically soothing about a Gondola ride in the Dal lake and there’s unnamed magic in the Rogan Josh brimming with flavors.
+There’s something intrinsically soothing about a Gondola ride in the Dal lake and there’s unnamed magic in the Rogan Josh brimming with flavours.
 When the lockdown protocol was initiated in March, Kashmir was hard-hit by the sudden halt of tourism activities but is now re-opening slowly with a motto of safety first which is exactly what this post-covid travel guide to Kashmir will navigate you through.

+If you are fantasising to spend some quality time in paradise then travellers must take a sneak peek into the Kashmir travel guidelines.
 Now that every state is easing their restrictions, the government of Jammu and Kashmir is has announced guidelines for Unlock 5 that include several relaxations to invite tourists for the late-autumn and winter season.

 Read below for a detailed Covid-19 travel guide to Kashmir for your post-pandemic travel planning.

 Kashmir’s state borders are now open for domestic tourists and travelers as international travel remains closed.
 Member Secretary State Executive Committee, Simrandeep Singh had announced a list of permitted and non-permitted activities with more relaxation of inter-state and intra-state travel.
 Here is a list of the latest travel advisory issued by the state government of Kashmir under the new Unlock 5 stage of reopening: